-Defendants released from custody pursuant to a bond investigation are typically subject to ACS supervision until disposition of the case.
-These defendants typically report at least once per week to ACS and provide updated information regarding employment, contact information (telephone number and address), attorney status, activities, and next court appearance date.
+Defendants released from custody pursuant to a bond investigation are typically subject to bond supervision by ACS.
+The court may also place defendants on bond supervision without reviewing a bond investigation.
+Defendants on bond supervision typically report at least once per week to ACS and provide updated information regarding employment, contact information (telephone number and address), attorney status, activities, and next court appearance date.
 Conditions may be applied to a defendant's release such as participating in treatment or counseling programs, restriction from visiting certain places, and having no contact with alleged victims or codefendants.
 Defendants who do not report as directed or who are found to be in violation of their bond conditions are reported by ACS to the court and are subject to revocation.